jeanetteoh/SPLICE/README.md

 > Authors: [*Xin Wang*](https://github.com/xinwng), [*Jeanette Oh*](https://github.com/jeanetteoh), [*Hongan Zhang*](https://github.com/hongan-z)

 ## Phase I: Project Description
+### Premise
+This ```README.md``` file will provide relevant information regarding the design patterns that were utilized throughout this project as well as provide insight into the overall implementation.
+In an attempt to declutter the headers, there is an ```include.hpp``` file that contains all the necessary #include directives.

 ### Why is this project interesting to us?
 SPLICE is a way of simplifying everyday experiences.
 Our group holds the idea of efficiency and convenience to a high level so we wanted to create an easy to use application that simplifies splitting the check with friends or family.
 It has always been an inconvenience to split a receipt and compute the intricate mathematics when trying to figure out which person needs to pay what amount.
 SPLICE attempts in providing a simpler way of denoting what was ordered, by who, and how much they need to pay.